Implementing Control and Its Benefits

 A school head who has built such a system runs a learning school.
 A school head without one runs a school that hopes for the best.

-- Outputs (learning, character) are hard to measure.
+- Learning and character are hard to measure.

 - Quality definitions are contested.